oskardudycz/event-driven.io/content/posts/2021-04-14--events_should_be_as_small_as_possible/index.en.md

 So there is no best answer.
 As usual: it depends.

-Therefore, our events should be as small as possible, but not smaller.
-When designing them, let's keep a healthy pragmatism and not forget that they're also an essential part of our public contract.
+**Therefore, our events should be as small as possible, but not smaller.** When designing them, let's keep a healthy pragmatism and not forget that they're also an essential part of our public contract.

+**Read also the extended follow up to this article [Internal and private events, or how to design event-driven API](/en/internal_external_events).**

 Cheers!